 Each grocery store has a clearance section.
 Your best opportunities might be in the middle of the week when stores restock their shelves after the weekend.
 It also pays to visit several stores across towns as certain neighborhoods tend to discount more products than others.

 11. Store Closing Sales

-Another option is store closing sales where you can find many items from 75% to 90% off the normal retail price.
-Retail stores of every category go out of business for a variety of reasons and it can be a good opportunity to score some deals.
+Another option to look for great deals is when a store is closing.
+Many times, you can find items from 75% to 90% off the normal retail price.
+Retail stores go out of business for a variety of reasons and it can be a good opportunity to get products at extremely low prices.

 If a store is relocating to a larger building, it’s also common to hold a “moving sale” as it can be cheaper to sell the products than load them up on a truck and unload them a second time.

 If you want to earn residual income, drop shipping has also become a very popular method of “hands off” retail arbitrage.
 To get started, you can create an online storefront with Shopify to handle customer payments and automatically initiate the shipping process.

 You will also need to partner with a third-party supplier.
 Salehoo has a directory of over 8,000 vendors that sell over 2.5 million products.

 After finding a partner, each order will ship directly from their warehouse to the customer.
 And you, as the middleman, earn a profit from each sale.

 Buying from a warehouse club like Costco or Sam’s Club can also be a good place to look for arbitrage opportunities.
 Deals can be even better if you can acquire discount coupons or one-day sales.